BlueWizardHat/bash-git-prompt-hook/README.md

 #### Installation

-To install, run the `install-hooks.sh` script.
+To install, clone this repo and run the `install-hooks.sh` script.

 This installs a function to the Bash prompt that displays Git info whenever the current directory is under a git repository.